-Note If you use the gendisk utility to produce your kit on disk distribution media, you can specify an alternate kit descriptor database.
-Refer to the gendisk(1) reference page for additional information.
+If you use the gendisk utility to produce your kit on disk distribution media, you can specify an alternate kit descriptor database.
+See gendisk(1) for more information.

 Use the following conventions when you add a record to the /etc/kitcap file: